 For patients with persistent symptoms despite conservative measures, Dr. Cohen may recommend:

-• Trigger Point Injections: Targeted injections to relieve muscle tension and pain.
+- Trigger Point Injections: Targeted injections to relieve muscle tension and pain.

-• Corticosteroid Injections: Direct injection into the joint to reduce inflammation and pain.
+- Corticosteroid Injections: Direct injection into the joint to reduce inflammation and pain.

-• Referral for Surgical Consultation: In severe cases, collaboration with oral surgeons for procedures like arthroscopy, joint replacement, or jaw surgery.
+- Referral for Surgical Consultation: In severe cases, collaboration with oral surgeons for procedures like arthroscopy, joint replacement, or jaw surgery.

-Dr. Cohen works closely with dental specialists, physical therapists, and pain management experts to ensure comprehensive care for TMJ patients with complex needs.
+The team at Integrative Ear, Nose & Throat works closely with dental specialists, physical therapists, and pain management experts to ensure comprehensive care for TMJ patients with complex needs.

 What to Expect During Treatment

-Initial Relief Phase Focus on reducing pain and inflammation through medication, physical therapy, and lifestyle changes.
+- Initial Relief Phase: Focus on reducing pain and inflammation through medication, physical therapy, and lifestyle changes.

-• Stabilization Phase: Implementation of longer-term strategies like oral appliances and continued physical therapy to stabilize the joint and prevent symptom recurrence.
+- Stabilization Phase: Implementation of longer-term strategies like oral appliances and continued physical therapy to stabilize the joint and prevent symptom recurrence.

-• Maintenance Phase: Ongoing management strategies to maintain joint health and prevent future flare-ups.
+- Maintenance Phase: Ongoing management strategies to maintain joint health and prevent future flare-ups.

-• Regular Monitoring: Follow-up appointments to assess progress and adjust treatment as needed.
+- Regular Monitoring: Follow-up appointments to assess progress and adjust treatment as needed.

 The timeframe for improvement varies depending on the severity and cause of your TMJ disorder, but many patients experience significant relief within a few weeks of beginning treatment.